 Sherwood Athletic Center, the main athletic complex, has been completely renovated as of August 2009.
 It features a 1,400-seat gymnasium, a training room, a strength and conditioning room, a practice gym, batting cages, racquetball and squash courts, dance studios, and a 7,000- square-foot indoor climbing wall.

-The college has four indoor tennis courts in the Bratton Tennis Center as well as four lighted outdoor courts.
+The college has four indoor tennis courts in the Bratton Tennis Center as well as six outdoor courts.

 Baker Ferguson Fitness Center offers a 10,000-square-foot fitness center, and the Paul and Louise Harvey Aquatic Center features a 30-meter swimming pool.

 Baseball games take place at 3,000-seat Borleske Stadium.
-The golf team practices at 18-hole Memorial Golf Course and the Walla Walla Country Club.
+The golf team practices at 18-hole Memorial Golf Course, the Walla Walla Country Club, and Wine Valley Golf Club.
 The Whitman Athletic Complex hosts the men’s and women’s soccer teams in addition to a variety of club and intramural competitions.

 Most groups and organizations are student-run; nearly all involve students in planning and carrying out their programs.
 The largest of the self-governing groups is the Associated Students of Whitman College (ASWC), of which every student is a member.
 ASWC conducts its affairs through an elected Executive Council and student Senate.
 In addition to advocating for student needs and planning all-campus activities and programs, ASWC is responsible for oversight and budget allocations for the Whitman Events Board, The Pioneer weekly newspaper, radio station KWCW-FM, and more than 50 student clubs and media groups.